How to Sleep Well

-These damages caused to your health are not meant to be overlooked.
-If you are one of those individuals that sleeps less than 6 hours a night, take a look at the following advise for sleeping well, and for waking up completely restored.
+These damages caused to your health should not be overlooked.
+If you’re one of those individuals who sleeps less than 6 hours a night, take a look at the following advice for sleeping well, and for waking up completely restored.

 Advice for sleeping well

-- 1. Try to wake up and go to sleep at the same time.
-This will create a habit, so as to avoid any difficulties in going to sleep.
+- 1. Try to wake up and go to sleep at the same time every day.
+This will create a habit that will help you avoid any difficulties in going to sleep.

-- 2. Start the day with a healthy breakfast.
+- 2. Start the day off with a healthy breakfast.

 - 3. Do not eat large dinners just before going to bed.

-- 4. Avoid infesting caffeine or stimulating drinks hours before going to bed.
-They could stay in your body for 3 to 5 hours.
+- 4. Avoid ingesting caffeine or stimulants for several hours before going to bed.
+They could potentially stay in your body for 3 to 5 hours.

 - 5. Do not do physical activity 3 hours before going to bed.

 - 6. The lighting in your room is very important.
-You must sleep in the dark or with very little light.
+You should sleep in the dark or with very little light.

-- 7. Room temperature must be pleasant for you, not too hot nor too cold.
+- 7. Room temperature must be pleasant for you.
+It should be neither too hot nor too cold.

 - 8. Avoid working in your room.
 Let your brain associate it with bedtime.